Last Updated on May 18, 2025 by Soumya

 Taxi to Belem from Lisbon

-You can always take a taxi from Central Lisbon to anywhere in Belem.
+You can always take a taxi from Lisbon to anywhere in Belem.
 It is the fastest and most comfortable way to get there, and the ride takes only 15 minutes.

 You can either hail a taxi on the street or reserve an Uber.
-Cabs are not super expensive, making Lisbon one of the cheapest places to visit in Europe.
+Cabs are affordable, making Belem an inexpensive day trip from Lisbon.
+Here’s an extensive guide on Lisbon taxis that you can refer to.

-Lisboa Card comes in one, two, and three-day varieties, so you can choose according to your needs.
+Lisbon Card comes in one, two, and three-day varieties, so you can choose according to your needs.

-Best things to do in Belem
+Best Things to Do with One Day in Belem

 Here’s my choice of places and monuments to visit in Belem.
 If you are short on time, please feel free to pick and choose.
 Or refer to my one-day Belem itinerary at the end of the post.